 The University publishes its categories and invites student comment on these and the defined service types via an online student survey.
-The 2022 priorities from the student feedback (figure 1) were facilities; medical; study and careers support; student life; and student representation and advocacy services.
+The 2023 priorities from the student feedback (figure 1) were improvements to student facilities; medical, counselling and welfare services; study and careers support; student life, clubs and societies; and student representation and advocacy services.